bcobo/SIRENA/doc/SIRENAfunctions.rst

         Optimal Filter length (taken into account if :option:`OFStrategy` = **FIXED**), :option:`OFLength`

-    int **preBuffer**
+    char **preBuffer**

-        Some samples added before the starting time of a pulse
+        Some samples added or not before the starting time of a pulse (number of added samples read from the xml file)

     double **monoenergy**